 Take a Step Back

 Sometimes we can get too close to our work, physically taking a step back can help.
 However I really mean taking a break, do something else.
 When things aren’t flowing it is best to stop, working when you are frustrated can lead to making mistakes.
 Take a break and come back to a piece or leave it a while, do something else and then start something new.
-No one said you had to finish one thing before you moved onto the next one, most artists have several projects on the go at once.
+No one said you had to finish one thing before you moved onto the next one, most artists have several projects in progress at once.

 Going to see some other artists work can help inspire you and bring you back to the reasons you decided to take up art in the first place.
 If you find yourself getting stressed by creating art ask yourself why this might be?
 Usually it is because we are setting unrealistic demands on ourself, or we are comparing our work with others who we think are better.
 Learn to enjoy the process rather than judging yourself on finished ‘masterpieces’.